 In order to assist students in the development of positive self-esteem, decision-making skills, and social values, appropriate educational programs and activities will be provided as judged appropriate by the pastor and/or principal.
-These may include but are not limited to LEAPER, Saber Sisters, PSI Life Act, Choose Life, guidance programs, parent education programs, social activities that foster positive group identification and behavior, CYO and parish based youth ministry activities, etc.
+These may include but are not limited to, Saber Brothers & Sisters, PSI Life Act, Choose Life, Theology of the Body, guidance programs, parent education programs, social activities that foster positive group identification and behavior, CYO and parish based youth ministry activities, etc.